MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/governance.md

 - Determine which Azure policies you need based on your business controls or compliance regulations.
 Use the policies included in the Azure landing zone accelerator as a starting point.

-- Use the [Policies included in Azure Landing Zones reference implementation ](https://github.com/Azure/Enterprise-Scale/wiki/ALZ-Policies) to consider other policies that might align to your business requirements.
+- Use the [policies included in Azure landing zones reference implementation](https://github.com/Azure/Enterprise-Scale/wiki/ALZ-Policies) to consider other policies that might align to your business requirements.

-- Enforce networking, identity, management, and security conventions are often automated.
+- Enforce automated networking, identity, management, and security conventions.

-- Manage and create policy assignments by using policy definitions that might be reused at multiple inherited assignment scopes.
-You can have centralized baseline policy assignments at management, subscription, and resource group scopes.
+- Manage and create policy assignments by using policy definitions that you can reuse at multiple inherited assignment scopes.
+You can have centralized baseline policy assignments at the management, subscription, and resource group scope.

 - Ensure continuous compliance with compliance reporting and auditing.

 - Understand that Azure Policy has limits, such as the restriction of definitions at any particular scope.
-For more information, see [policy limits](/azure/azure-resource-manager/management/azure-subscription-service-limits).
+For more information, see [Policy limits](/azure/azure-resource-manager/management/azure-subscription-service-limits).

 - Understand regulatory compliance policies.
 The policies might include HIPAA, PCI-DSS, or SOC 2 Trust Services Criteria.